MLHale/funset-enrichment-visualization/README.md

-# pathway-viz-build
+# funset-build
-Contains docker files for dev and production builds of the Pathway Viz project
+Contains docker files for dev and production builds of the FunSet project

 ### Requirements
 * Docker (https://www.docker.com/)